Obvious/Help Center

 1. Click the yellow-dot thread to open it.

-2. Read the message — it explains exactly what it needs.
+2. Read the message.
+It explains exactly what it needs.

 3. Type your response and press Enter.
 The thread resumes immediately.

-If multiple threads are waiting at the same time, address them in any order — they don't block each other.
+If multiple threads are waiting at the same time, address them in any order.
+They do not block each other.

 When a sub-agent fails